comunica/Article-ISWC2018-Demo-GraphQlLD/content/architecture.md

-## Architecture
+## Approach
 {:#architecture}

+We define a GraphQL-LD query as a GraphQL query paired with a JSON-LD context.
-Our approach has been implemented as two standalone modules:
+In this demonstration, we handle GraphQL-LD queries using two standalone modules:

-* **GraphQL to SPARQL algebra**: Parses a GraphQL query to SPARQL algebra.
+* **GraphQL to SPARQL algebra**: Parses a GraphQL query and JSON-LD context to SPARQL algebra.
 * **SPARQL results to tree**: Converts SPARQL query results to a tree structure.

 These modules will be explained in more detail hereafter.
-We plugged these modules into the [Comunica](cite:cites comunica) framework as modules for parsing queries and serializing results.
+We plugged these modules into the [Comunica](cite:cites comunica) framework in order to evaluate SPARQL queries.

 [](#fig-architecture) shows an overview of our approach, where GraphQL queries and JSON-LD contexts are passed to our _GraphQL to SPARQL algebra_ module,